-In 2016 we told you about the R22 phase out and with cooling season approaching, Roland J. Down Service Experts Heating & Air Conditioning wanted to remind you of your options.
+We told you last summer about the R22 phase out and with summer approaching, Roland J. Down Service Experts wanted to remind you of your options.

-If you have air conditioning equipment installed earlier than 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
-The EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed prior to 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

-The cost of R22 is going up because of the decreasing supply, and won’t be accessible for use at all by 2020.
+The cost of R22 is increasing because of the decreasing supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioner was manufactured before January 2010, you have a couple options:
+If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioning system was manufactured before January 2010, you have some options:

-2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
-However, this is not recommended because it could nullify your warranty(ies).
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
+However, this is not recommended because it could invalidate your warranty(ies).